veillette/hands-on/content/Chapter5.md

 ## Difference-Type Measurements

-Sometimes clear relationships between variables aren't readily apparent, or input variables can't be easily isolated.
+Sometimes clear relationships between variables are not readily apparent, or input variables can't be easily isolated.
 The system might be influenced by many factors, making it difficult to detect the specific effect you're studying.

 ### Null-Effect Measurements in Physical Sciences
 When studying subtle effects potentially masked by external factors (like measuring tiny extensions in steel wire affected by temperature fluctuations), use **null-effect** measurements.
 Study two identical specimens simultaneously—one exposed to your variable of interest, one not—and measure the difference between them.